 Engineering, Procurement, and Construction contracting is different from the other main types of construction project delivery methods.
-Choosing the best method for your project is not always the easiest decision.
-The five main types are the following:
+Choosing the best method for your construction project is not always the easiest decision.

-EPC contracts are quickly becoming one of the most appealing project delivery methods for larger industrial construction projects.
+EPC contracts are quickly becoming one of the most appealing construction project delivery methods for larger industrial construction projects.
 EPC project delivery methods are similar in concept to Design-Build projects.
 Design-Build Projects can be executed by one entity; however, there may be more parties involved.
 It could be a separate engineering firm, separate fabricators, and a separate construction company.
-EPC contracts can combine all of those parties into one group, or at least the prime contract is with one entity.
+Engineering, Procurement, and Construction contracting combines all of those parties into one group, or at least the prime contract is with one entity.

-There are several reasons that you might prefer the EPC contract delivery method for your next industrial construction project:
+There are several reasons you might prefer the EPC contract delivery method for your next industrial construction project:

 - Reduced Overall Project Risk – This delivery method greatly reduces your risk as long as you have provided a clear and specific project requirement.
 This usually means you specify X amount of “gadgets or products” need to be produced in X number of days for X amount of dollars.